peak-ai/terraform-modules/CONTRIBUTING.md

 # Contributing to Peak's Terraform Modules

 Despite being primarily maintained by Peak, we welcome pull requests to this repo!
-We thank you for your time and efforts in making this library better 🙌🏻
+We thank you for your time and efforts in making these modules better 🙌🏻

 ## Consider raising an issue first if your proposed PR: